jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 ## Overview

 The Cloud Workshop: Modern Cloud Apps lab is a hands-on exercise that will challenge you to implement an end-to-end scenario using a supplied sample that is based on Microsoft Azure App Services and related services.
 The scenario will include implementing compute, storage, security, and scale using various components of Microsoft Azure.
-The lab can be implemented on your own, but it is highly recommended to pair up with other team members to model a real-world experience much closer and to allow each member to share their expertise for the overall solution.
+The lab can be implemented on your own, but it is highly recommended to pair up with additional team members to more closely model a real-world experience, and to allow members to share their expertise for the overall solution.

-## Solution architecture
+## Solution Architecture

 ![A diagram that depicts the various Azure PaaS services for the solution.
 Azure AD Org is used for authentication to the call center app.
 Azure AD B2C for authentication is used for authentication to the client app.
 SQL Database for the backend customer data.
 Azure App Services for the web and API apps.
 Order processing includes using Functions, Logic Apps, Queues and Storage.
 Azure App Insights is used for telemetry capture.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image2.png "Solution Architecture Diagram")

 ## Requirements

 1. Microsoft Azure subscription

-2. Local machine or a virtual machine configured with:
+2. Local machine or a virtual machine configured Visual Studio 2017 Community Edition

-    -  Visual Studio 2017 Community Edition
+3. Twilio account and/or personal cell phone to setup a trial Twilio account

 ## Help references